turingschool/career-development-curriculum-site/module_three/index.md

 * Best practices for interviewing for technical jobs

 ### Module 3 Outcomes
-At the end of Module 3, students will have:
+At the end of Module 3, students should have:

-* An even more refined vision for their career
-* A working resume
-* A working knowledge of how to write cover letters
+- [ ] Resume draft reviewed by CV Compiler
+- [ ] Resume reviewed by peer
-* A working Turing alumni portfolio
+- [ ] Turing alumni portfolio completed and published
-* Demonstrated competency in outreach and networking
-* Demonstrated competency in interview best practices
+- [ ] Peer review of a cover letter
+- [ ] An outlined strategy for their job search
+- [ ] Conducted outreach with at least 1 contact at a company student is targeting
+- [ ] Participated in at least 1 mock interview (including both behavioral and technical questions)
+- [ ] Completed Mod 3 career journal

+These items must be completed in order for the student to have successfully completed their career development for the module.
+In Module 4, they will continue to refine each of these items to execute their job search strategy.

 ### Weekly Topics